01 — Purpose

 Structure and meaning from the platform

-Semantic HTML provides meaning and structure to interfaces — use elements for their intended purpose.
+Semantic HTML provides meaning and structure — use elements for their intended purpose, including landmarks that speed up navigation.

 Browsers, assistive technology, and search engines all consume HTML semantics.
 A real button ships keyboard activation, focus behaviour, and a clear role.
 A styled div ships none of that unless you rebuild it by hand — often incompletely.